-David Malamatenios is a partner, and Krishna Santra, Sandra Martins and Colin Makin are senior associates at Colman Coyle Solicitors.
-They round up the latest rulings.
+David Malamatenios is partner at Colman Coyle Solicitors.
+He rounds up the latest rulings.

 HR and legal information and guidance relating to employment disputes.